Ordering Interior Storm Windows

 We can come to your house and do all the measuring for you, for a fee based on the distance between your house and us.

-Note: Window with either dimension exceeding 4' (or 6' in the case of triple pane interior storms) will require a cross brace to ensure stiffness.
-If the window exceeds that in both dimensions, mutliple cross braces will be needed.
-Addtionally, window for which the shortest dimension exceeds 39 inches, will also require a cross brace.
-If there is a particular placement of the crossbrace that you want be sure to note that down.
+Note: Window with either dimension exceeding 4' (or 5' in the case of triple pane interior storms) will require a cross-brace to ensure stiffness.
+If the window exceeds that in both dimensions, multiple cross-braces will be needed.
+Additionally, window for which the shortest dimension exceeds 39 inches, will also require a cross-brace.
+If there is a particular placement of the cross-brace that you want be sure to note that down.

-We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed finger jointed pine.
-We can also match your existing trimwork in either wood or paint at an extra cost.
+We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed pine.
+We can also match your existing trim-work in either wood or paint at an additional cost.